MicrosoftDocs/defender-docs/defender-endpoint/mdav-scan-best-practices.md

 - Avoid using domain controllers in a file server role.
 This lowers AV scanning activities on file shares and minimizes performance overhead.

 - Microsoft Defender Antivirus has the file hash computation feature that computes file hashes for every executable file that is scanned if it wasn’t previously computed.
 This has a performance cost especially when copying large files from a network share.
-See configure File Hash Computation to learn more about the impact on indicators.
+See [Configure File Hash Computation](/windows/client-management/mdm/defender-csp) to learn more about the impact on indicators.

 - The full scan performance can be impacted by CPU throttling.
 Our recommendation is to leave CPU limit settings at the default.